 Revelation Through Signs

 The word "signified" is a translation of the Greek word semaino.
 Instead of "signified" some modern translations have rendered semaino as "made known".
 The three literal translations I use render semaino as "signified", "signify" and "by signs" (Green, Young and Rotherham, respectively).
 The word means to give a sign.
 NASB shows "signified" as an alternate translation.
-Semaino is the word found in the Greek text referred to as the majority texts, as well as the Greek text underlying the NIV, NASB and KJV.
+Semaino is the word found in the Greek text referred to as the majority texts, as well as the Greek texts underlying the NIV, NASB and KJV.

 The following Bibles all translate semaino as "signified": King James Version, American Standard Version, Holman Christian Standard Bible, Common English Translation (Public Domain), Wycliffe, Douay-Rheims, NKJV, AKJV, KJ21, DLNT, EHV, JUB and MEV.

 The translation "made known" is not wrong.
 But, it does conceal part of what God said and can lead to great misunderstanding as it did me for fifty years.
 It is helpful to know that Jesus has been "made known" through various future events by the use of SIGNS.
-For example, the great red dragon in 12:4 is a SIGN, representing Satan (12:9).
-The beast represented by the number 666 doesn't really have seven heads (13:1).
+For example, the great red dragon in 12:3 is a SIGN, representing Satan (12:9).
+The beast represented by the number 666 doesn't really have seven heads (13:1, 18).
 The seven headed beast is a SIGN.
 The book of Revelation is FULL OF SIGNS.
 We must "learn not to think beyond the things which are written" (1 Corinthians 4:6, subchapter 1.5).
 We should not take as literal, what God has expressly stated is figurative... as SIGNS.

 Here is Rotherham's translation:

-- "The Revelation of Jesus Christ, which God gave to him, to point out unto his servants the things which must needs come to pass with speed, - and he shewed them by signs..."
+• "The Revelation of Jesus Christ, which God gave to him, to point out unto his servants the things which must needs come to pass with speed, - and he shewed them by signs..."
 (Revelation 1:1).

 So, it is clear that the book of Revelation communicates future events figuratively, by SIGNS...
-SIGNS of events real events, but SIGNS.
+SIGNS of real events, but SIGNS.
 And these events and signs reveal Jesus Christ.

 Multiple-Figurative, or Singular-Literal?